punch-mission/regularizepsf/README.md

 **UNDER DEVELOPMENT**

-A package for manipulating and correcting various point spread functions
+A package for manipulating and correcting various point spread functions.